magozcu/ProductCatalogAPI/README.md

 MAG.Unity.ProductCatalogAPI is a flexible and extensible Unity package for loading, displaying, and interacting with a product catalog.
 It provides both runtime APIs and a ready-to-use UI that allows developers to sort and filter market elements such as Products and Bundles.

+## Dependencies

+This package depends on the following Unity packages:

+- `com.unity.textmeshpro` – Required for UI text rendering
+- `Newtonsoft.Json` – Used for JSON serialization/deserialization

+> ℹ️ Make sure both packages are included in your project.

+Also, for **TextMeshPro to work properly**, ensure you import the TMP Essentials:
+- Go to `Window > TextMeshPro > Import TMP Essential Resources`

 ## Features
 - JSON-based catalog loading via `Resources`
 - Custom filtering and sorting support through `CatalogManager`